You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

 The closer in to the character’s POV you are, the more you’ll likely be showing, and the less likely you’ll be telling.

-On the other end of the spectrum, a narratorial voice with an omniscient POV can alternate between telling (narrating the story to the reader) and showing (describing the action in detail through the eyes of a character or a as a fly on the wall).
+On the other end of the spectrum, a narratorial voice with an omniscient POV can alternate freely between telling (narrating/summarizing the story to the reader) and showing (dramatizing the action in detail through the eyes of a character or a as a fly on the wall).
 This type of POV is more complex to write and to read, but done well it is transparent and and can be beautiful.
 It can also create an intimate connection between the writer and the reader, as in many works by Charles Dickens or Alexandre Dumas, where the reader feels that the story is being told by a master storyteller who has a persona of their own.